Why not in East Northport? There were synagogues in virtually all the towns surrounding East Northport, but this growing community had no synagogue.

 That was 60 years ago, and to use a popular phrase "we've come a long way, baby!"

-With several steps in between, the next major step was the purchase of land and the design and building of our present home.
-It wasn't the size it is now, but the East Northport Jewish Center was finally in a modern, specially designed building at 328 Elwood Road in East Northport, which incorporates a magnificent sanctuary, a religious school wing with latest state-of-the-art media center, and classrooms for use by Religious School and preschool programs, a Beit Midrash for daily minyans, a beautifully decorated ballroom, a kiddush room, a library, a youth lounge, rabbinical, cantorial and administrative offices, and all the ancilliary rooms today's synagogues require.
+With several steps in-between, land was purchased and we began the design and building of our present home.
+It wasn't the size it is now, but the East Northport Jewish Center was finally in a modern, specially designed building at 328 Elwood Road in East Northport, which incorporates a magnificent sanctuary, a religious school wing with the latest, state-of-the-art media center, and classrooms for use by Religious School and preschool programs, a Beit Midrash for daily minyans, a beautifully decorated ballroom, a kiddush room, a library, a youth lounge, rabbinical, cantorial and administrative offices, and all the ancillary rooms today's synagogues require.

 And, ENJC continues to grow, keeping pace with the wants and needs of its very modern community.
 And, in addition to priding itself in its wonderful facilities, The East Northport Jewish Center is most proud of its congregants and of being known as "THE HAIMISH SHUL."